Beyond the Obvious

 - Higher levels of LDL cholesterol and triglycerides

-- Greater tendency for blood clotting
+- A greater tendency for the blood to clot

 Evidence-Based Stress Reduction